kitnil/awesome/README.md

 - [pacaur](https://github.com/rmarquis/pacaur) - [unmaintained] An AUR helper that minimizes user interaction
 - [transcrypt](https://github.com/elasticdog/transcrypt) - transparently encrypt files within a git repository
 - [buava](https://github.com/fsquillace/buava) - The utility library for Bash you always dreamed of
-- [pearl](https://github.com/pearl-core/pearl) - Pearl is a lightweight package manager for automating reproducible environments between different systems (Linux and OSX).
-It can be used for dotfiles, plugins, programs and any form of code accessible via git.
 - [kyrat](https://github.com/fsquillace/kyrat) - SSH wrapper script that brings your dotfiles always with you on Linux and OSX
 - [junest](https://github.com/fsquillace/junest) - The lightweight Arch Linux based distro that runs upon any Linux distros without root access
 - [pure-sh-bible](https://github.com/dylanaraps/pure-sh-bible) - 📖 A collection of pure POSIX sh alternatives to external processes.